JakeD520/Lucian/03_Episodes/S01E01/Scene 11.md

 Yes… why not?

 (she steps nearer, gaze moving between Lyra and the tapestry)
-I can almost see it — your colors spilling, refusing the old patterns.
+I can almost see it — your colors spilling, refusing old patterns.

 (beat — softer now) It would belong here.